-1. Align the antennas with the antenna posts on the router.
+1. To determine where to attach the antennas, match the labels on the antennas with the labels on the router.

-- 2. Attach the antennas on the threaded antenna posts. - Position the antennas for the best WiFi performance.We recommend that you position the antennas as shown.
+- 2. Align the antennas with the antenna posts on the router. - 3.
+Attach the antennas on the threaded antenna posts. - Position the antennas for the best WiFi performance.
+We recommend that you position all of the antennas vertically, as shown.